-8.6.2 Option #2 - Raised Base Installation of 4" or Less
+8.6.2 Option #2 - Raised Base Installation of Less Than 4"

-When the fireplace is installed on a raised base of 4" or less (E), a non-combustible floor protection of at least 16" (A) with an R factor of 1.00 must be installed in front of the fireplace.
+When the fireplace is installed on a raised base of Less Than 4" (E), a non-combustible floor protection of at least 16" (A) with an R factor of 1.00 must be installed in front of the fireplace.

-The joint between the floor protection and the fireplace must be protected over the entire width of the floor protection by a folded and continuous metal sheet (D = min 2" [51 mm]) (not supplied).
+The joint between the floor protection and the fireplace must be protected over the entire width of the floor protection by a folded and continuous metal sheet (D = \min 2" [51 \min]) (not supplied).
 It is recommended to make the sheet metal in one piece.

-A clearance of 76" (1.93 m) (F) between the base of the fireplace and the ceiling must be respected.
+A clearance of 80" (2.03 m) (F) between the base of the fireplace and the ceiling must be respected.

-8.6.3 Option #3 - Raised Base Installation of More Than 4"
+8.6.3 Option #3 - Raised Base Installation of 4" or More

-When the fireplace is installed on a raised base of more than 4" (E), a non-combustible floor protection of at least 16" (A) with no R factor must be installed in front of the fireplace.
+When the fireplace is installed on a raised base of 4" or more (E), a non-combustible floor protection of at least 16" (A) with no R factor must be installed in front of the fireplace.

 The upper and lower angle, for the full width of the floor protection, must be protected by 2" horizontally and vertically by a folded and continuous metal sheet (D = 2" [51 mm]) (not supplied).
 The sheet metal does not have to cover the rest of the wall between the base of the fireplace and the floor.
-A clearance of 76" (1.93 m) (F) between the base of the fireplace and the ceiling must be respected.
+A clearance of 80" (2.03 m) (F) between the base of the fireplace and the ceiling must be respected.